- DatesJanuary 2015 – December 2020 (six years)

 - PartnersAirport Excellence, AiQ Consulting, AirPortr, LEITRON, planeground, Reitsema & Partners, Perkins+Will

-Our research program is forging the Airport of tomorrow.
-In an unprecedented design-led study at our laboratories at Cranfield Airport we will reveal how airports need to address their future.
+Our research programme is forging the airport of tomorrow.
+In an unprecedented design-led study at our laboratories at Cranfield Airport, we will reveal how airports need to address their future.

-- While we spend more and more time travelling, living in between the journey from and to the airports is becoming increasingly diverse, new forms of urban occupation occur, such as co - working.
+- While we spend more and more time travelling, living in between the journey from and to airports is becoming increasingly diverse; new forms of urban occupation occur, such as co-working.

-Airports can take a far more Proactive position with the value chain of urban transport.
-Autonomous vehicles will eradicate traditional car park revenues, logistic networks Replace the traditional High Street.
-Ultimately airports will submerge within the urban Conglomerate.
+- Airports can take a far more proactive position with the value chain of urban transport.
+Autonomous vehicles will eradicate traditional car park revenues, logistic networks and replace the traditional high street.
+Ultimately airports will submerge within the urban conglomerate.

-- Consequently new forms of Security control have to address emerging challenges from increasing concentratio of passengers and local citizens alike on landside as recent attacks onto airports in Brussels, Istanbul and Moscow have indicated.
+- Consequently, new forms of security control have to address emerging challenges from increasing concentrations of passengers and local citizens on landside, as recent attacks on airports in Brussels, Istanbul and Moscow have indicated.
 Our vision is to enable airports to participate and potentially lead societal changes.

-This will Include new conceptual approaches towards technology within current transport strategies but also faster and more direct access from the city to the aircraft.
+This will not only include new conceptual approaches towards technology within current transport strategies, but also faster and more direct access from the city to the aircraft.